 Your Leisure Vehicle should only be connected to an approved supply that meets the requirements of BS7671 or relevant harmonised standards.
 In most cases the site warden will hold information regarding suitability of supply.
 If using a generator, you also need to comply with the requirements / instructions supplied with the generator.
 Please note that some electronic generators may not be compatible with your leisure system.
-Further generator operational information is contained in section 3.2.
+Further generator operational information is contained on page 78.